Wrapped-Hive/oracle/README.md

 This allows for address reuse and reduce number of addresses to monitor (and later burn deposited WHIVE) to save on ETH fees.
 To process the WHIVE transfers, app use https://ethplorer.io API.

+For v2.0 contract should use custom function that would allow users to directly burn tokens: https://hive.blog/hive/@superoo7/qflf5q

 ---

 API: